Luminescence

 brighter, which is why TV commercials used to talk about "bluey

-whiteness" and holding clothes up to a window (where there's more
+whiteness" and featured smiling people holding their clothes up to a window (where there's more

 you find science—even lurking in your laundry!